 The logic behind it?
 Because you’re only reinvesting one year at a time, you’re reducing the impact of unpredictable interest rates on your funds.
-If inflation recedes and interest rates go down in another year or two, only a small amount of your money is affected.
-The rest is still making four or five percent interest in your locked-in GICs.
+If inflation recedes and interest rates go down, only a small amount of your money is affected.
+A bond ladder structure will ensure that the rest of your investment is maintained at the higher yields from when you originaly invested in the ladder.
 Another benefit is the ability to increase the liquidity of your GICs.
 As each one matures, you can make the decision to simply get your money plus interest if desired.

 Building a GIC ladder